 - Barling, D. and Lang, T. (2005).
 Trading on health: cross-continental production-consumption tensions and the governance of international food standards.
 In Fold, N. and Pritchard, B. (Eds.), Cross-Continental Agro-Food Chains Psychology Press.
 ISBN 978-0-203-44817-5.

 - Barling, D. (2003).
 Agricultural Biodiversity.
 In Millstone, E. and Lang, T. (Eds.), The Atlas of Food: Who Eats What, Where and Why London, UK: Earthscan.

-- Ethics and Morality in Consumption.
+- In Shaw, D., Carrington, M. and Chatzidakis, A. (Eds.), Ethics and Morality in Consumption.
 In Routledge.

 Conference papers and proceedings (6)

 - Lang, T. (2018).
 The case for Sustainable Healthy Food policies.

 - Lang, T. (2017).
 Towards Sustainable Production & Consumption.

 - Lang, T. (2016).
 Sustainable Dietary Guidelines: a test case for ecological public health.

 - Lang, T.M.
 (2009).
 Reshaping the Food System for Ecological Public Health.
 Food Systems and Public Health: Linkages to Achieve Healthier Diets and Healthier Communities 1-3 April, Warrenton, Virginia.